 How delightful my last EID day was!

 My work station is at Dhaka, the capital city of Bangladesh.
-As Eid-ul-Fitre, a great religious festival for Muslims, was approaching fast, I made a plan to perform EID prayer at my native village.
-All the tickets of trains, buses & launches were already sold in advance; I could not collect the advance tickets.
-It was the day before the EID day; I started my journey by a local bus from Dhaka to reach my village at Gaibandha, a district town of Bangladesh.
-Normally it takes 6 or 7 hours to reach my home, but due to heavy traffic jam on the road, I reached home just before 1 hour of EID prayer.
-However, within few minutes, I took bath, wore new cloths and taking a prayer rug in my hand, I started for Eidgah Field to perform EID prayer.
-On the way to Eidgah Field, I suddenly saw a crowd beside the road near Eidgah field.
-As I was approaching the crowd, I noticed that a sick man lying on a cart.
-He was only urging the people to save his life.
-He was suffering from a curable disease, but was not given any treatment.
-Some people were giving him alms; some were observing his face how he cried.
-I also saw that he was only crying and crying.
-EID day is a joyful day; everybody is in happy mood but that sick man was only crying and crying though he got lot of alms.
+As Eid-ul-Fitre, a great religious festival for Muslims, was approaching fast, I made a plan to observe EID day at my native village.
+All tickets of train & bus were already sold in advance; I could not collect any tickets.
+It was the day before the EID day; I started my journey by a local bus from Dhaka to reach my native village to perform EID prayer.
+Normally I reach home within 6 or 7 hours, but due to heavy traffic jam on the way, I reached home so late just before 1 hour of EID prayer.
+However, within few minutes, I took bath, wore new dress, pajama-panjabi, and taking a prayer rug in my hand, started for Eidgah Ground to perform EID prayer.
+Like me, many devotees were on a hurry to reach the Eidgah ground to perform their prayer in time.